 Music education consultant

-By completing the online master’s degree in music education you will be well equipped for a career as a music teacher in many settings.
+By completing the online master’s degree in music education, you will be well equipped for a career as a music teacher in many settings.
 If you already have state licensure for teaching in a K-12 setting, you will find opportunities to teach music in public schools and private schools that require state licensure or be qualified for administrative roles for music programs.

 Liberty University’s online music degree can open the door to many potential job opportunities, as well as prepare you for doctoral programs in music education.
 Job opportunities are expected to be opening in all occupations for musicians, especially within colleges and universities, and most postsecondary teachers require only a master’s degree related to the subject they teach.
-This M.A. in Music Education will prepare you to head into the workforce and make a difference in the lives of young musicians.
+This M.A. in Music Education can prepare you to head into the workforce and make a difference in the lives of young musicians.

 Admission Requirements for the M.A. in Music Education

 A regionally or nationally accredited bachelor’s degree in music, worship, music education, or a related field with a 3.0 or above cumulative GPA is required for admission in good standing.
 Please visit our admission requirements page for more detailed admissions-related information.